Art-Sells/Arells/Build-Notes.md

 #### Deployment Amplify/S3 Login
 - Restructure P/K ENV NAME

-### After Completion
-- Users:
-- - Import Bitcoin using Coinbase (Base), it's free to and will cost pennies to export.
-- - Accepting only the first 150 Investors (until our L3 is built) talk about releasing Sell CBBTC to USDC and ability to export it into any DEX/CEX, then work on Export BTC(CBBTC)
-- - Add "Discord" section for any questions
-- Team:
-- - Fund Arells Fee Funder with 150 USD in ETH on Base (check and replenish everyweek/day until BASE L3 is complete)
-- - review ##Base
-- - Review HPM Assets (Number of Investors, etc amd remove sign-up if 150~ MAU/I is hit)

 ### Last Resort
 - Create separate Wallet to handle where we get our 3% fee...